 Written by the American Heart Association

+Increasing your physical activity, including simply walking more, has many health benefits.
+Research has shown that every hour of regular exercise can add about two hours to life expectancy, even if you don’t start until midlife.
+Plus, physical activity can help relieve depression, improve your memory, lower your blood pressure, improve your sleep and prevent obesity.
 On the other hand, being inactive is a risk factor for heart disease and stroke, which are the nation’s leading cause of death and a leading cause of disability.
-They account for about one of every three deaths each year and more than $300 billion a year in health-related costs including lost productivity.
+They account for about one of every three deaths each year and more than $316 billion a year in health-related costs including lost productivity.

 Adults should get at least 150 minutes of physical activity a week, and kids should get 60 minutes of physical activity every day.
 But about half of us don’t make exercise a regular habit, and almost a third of us report participating in no physical activity at all.
 Statistics show that people tend to stick with walking more than other forms of exercise.
 That’s why the association promotes walking as one of the simplest and most effective ways for everyone to get moving.

 The American Heart Association provides a complete toolkit of resources and materials for workplaces, schools, individuals and communities to celebrate National Walking Day.
 The association also has a wealth of walking, physical activity and healthy living information online and sponsors local programs and events like the Heart Walk.

 How can you get involved in National Walking Day?

 - Promote National Walking Day to colleagues, coworkers, friends and family.